melodylu/rgb-yay/README.md

 # rgba-yay
 What color is rgb(173, 25, 33)?
-I wanted to get better at guessing with some prractice.
+I wanted to get better at guessing via intelligent practice.
 This is a quick little game I built to test (and train) my brain to extrapolate color from code:

 http://melodylu.github.io/rgb-yay/